MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/binary-all-xor-aggfunction.md

 Returns a value that is aggregated using the binary `XOR` operation over records for each summarization group, or in total if a group is not specified.

-## Examples
+## Example

-This example produces 'cafe-food' using binary `XOR` operations:
+The following example produces 'cafe-food' using binary `XOR` operations:

 **\[**[**Click to run query**](https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA0tJLAHCpJxUjbzSXKuc/Lx0Ta5oLgUFgwoTExMDENYB8wxdIRDCszRwdHJyNLCE8AwMDJwMDUwddbhiuWoUiktzcxOLMqtSFYpSi0tzShRsFUrySwsKUos0SvIzUis0kjLzEosq4xNzcuIr8otA9mpqagIAuXol8IgAAAA=)**\]**